Skip to main content

 • .env values are loaded automatically; use process.env.NAME or the helper exported from the template.

-• The scheduler prints job names, schedules, and manifest metadata so you can verify exactly what will run in CI or production.
+• The scheduler prints job names, schedules, and manifest metadata so you can verify exactly what will run locally, and --json emits the same metadata in a machine-friendly format for external schedulers.

 Notes

-• The CLI validates --schedule strings (@hourly, @daily, or cron-style fields) but stores them exactly as provided so your production scheduler can interpret them.
+• The CLI validates --schedule strings (@hourly, @daily, @weekly, cron-style fields, rate(...), or @reboot) but stores them exactly as provided so your production scheduler can interpret them.

 • Jobs run through the scheduler automatically load .env values, reuse the backend logger, and emit structured logs just like HTTP handlers.

-• Use webstir backend-inspect after adding jobs to confirm the manifest entry (name, schedule, description, priority) before committing changes.
+• Use webstir backend-inspect --workspace "$PWD" after adding jobs to confirm the manifest entry (name, schedule, description, priority) before committing changes.

 See Also